moreartyjs/moreartyjs/README.md

 # Current status #

-Version 0.1.5 is [ready](https://github.com/Tvaroh/moreartyjs#download).
+Version 0.1.6 is [ready](https://github.com/Tvaroh/moreartyjs#download).
 Test coverage is almost 100% with more than 400 test cases.
 Map performance is very good: approximately 3-times faster then [Mori](http://swannodette.github.io/mori/)'s implementation for additions and retrievals.
 Vector modification is 2-3 times slower than Mori's, but has significantly faster iteration.
 This is due to underlying array-copying based implementation.

 # Future goals by priority #

 1. Improve the documentation, provide more examples.
-2. Gather community feedback to find areas for improvement.
+2. Move data structures to separate repo.
-3. Stabilize API and code.
+3. Gather community feedback to find areas for improvement.
-4. Battle-test the library on more projects.
+4. Stabilize API and code.
-5. Rewrite Vector using more efficient persistent immutable data structure keeping its contract intact.
+5. Battle-test the library on more projects.